sadhanaavasarala/learning-library/Home.md

 ![](images/home/java_cs.png)

-### Data Storage Services
+### Data Storage Services: Database and MySQL Cloud Service
 Run an Oracle Database or MySQL DB in the cloud.
 Fully featured functionality to support enterprise grade applications.

 ![](images/home/db_cs.png)

-### Bring Your Own Docker Container
+### Bring Your Own Docker: Container Cloud Service
-Leverage a huge library of certified images + your exsisting ecosystem of Docker images and easily wire Conteriner Cloud Service into your Docker DevOps pipeline.
+Leverage a huge library of certified images + your exsisting ecosystem of Docker images and easily wire Container Cloud Service into your Docker DevOps pipeline.

 ![](images/home/oc_cs.png)

 ![](images/home/docker_pipeline.png)

-### Build Polyglot Cloud Native Microserivces
+### Build Polyglot Cloud Native Microserivces: Applicaiton Container Cloud
 Leverage the lightweight containerized capabilities of Application Container Cloud Service

 ![](images/home/ac_cs.png)

-### Developer Cloud Service
+### DevOps and Devlopment tooling: Developer Cloud Service
 All the developer tools in one place to allow you to Plan, Code, Build, Integrate, Test, Run and Collaborate

 ![](images/home/dev_cs.png)

-___
+____
-** You will be leveraging many of these services as you continue on with the upcoming labs***
+**You will be leveraging many of these services as you continue on with the upcoming labs**